laurolins/nanocube/README.md

 can start the web viewer for the Chicago crime data by running the following command and specifying the machine and port of the nanocube.

-`ncwebviewer-config` is a python script and requires the `requests` and `future` packages, install them by (use `pip install --user` for installations to the user's home directories):
+`ncwebviewer-config` is a python script and requires the `requests`, `http`, and `future` packages, install them by:
 ```
 ## If you need to install pip (e.g. on MacOS)
 ## wget https://bootstrap.pypa.io/get-pip.py
 ## python get-pip.py --user

-python -m pip install requests future
+python -m pip --user install requests http future
 ```